occrp/docker-postgresql/README.md

 # PostgreSQL 9.4 docker image

-A PostgreSQL docker image that supports keeping data and config in separated directories.
+A PostgreSQL docker image that supports keeping data and config in separate directories.
 Currently the relevant directories are hard-coded to:
  - data: `/var/lib/postgresql`
  - config: `etc/postgresql`
  - logfiles: `/var/log/postgres`